Oda Nobunaga: In popular culture

-Tsuji Kunio's novel The Signore: Shogun of the Warring States (安土往還記, 1968), in the form of a letter by the crew of a ship carrying missionaries to Japan, won the Ministry of Education's Art Encouragement Prize for New Artists.

 Nobunaga is not the protagonist in Kurosawa Akira's film Kagemusha (1980), but he is the originator of the image of him in current fictional works, wearing a mustache, a cloak and western armour and drinking red wine.
 (Note: Nobunaga owned a cloak, but there is no confirmed record of him drinking wine, and Western armour was not brought to Japan until 1588, after Nobunaga's death, according to official records.)

 Mayumura Taku's SF novel Toki no Tabibito: Time Stranger (1977–1978) is the originator of the plot in which a modern man travels back in time to the Sengoku period and meets Oda Nobunaga, and was made into an anime in 1986.

-His rise is chronicled in the Netflix docufiction series The Age of the Samurai, the Bloody Origins of Japan released in 2021 and then in Keishi Ōtomo's film The Legend and Butterfly released in 2023.

 The anime Yōtōden (1987–1988) was the forerunner of the type of work in which the 'Demon King' Nobunaga stands in the way of the protagonists.

-From this anime onwards, more and more films portrayed him not just as a villain or a brutal figure, but literally as a demonic being.
-He is portrayed as evil or megalomaniacal in some anime and manga series including Samurai Deeper Kyo and Flame of Recca.

-Yamada Masaki's novel Ōka Ninpōchō: Basilisk Shinshō (2015) and its anime and manga Basilisk: Ōka Ninpōchō, based on Yamada Futaro's novel The Kouga Ninja Scrolls and its anime and manga Basilisk, portray Nobunaga as a literal demon in addition to a power-mad warlord.

 In video games, the branding of Nobunaga began in the 1980s with Koei's Nobunaga's Ambition series.